Time is of the Essence

 If you or a loved one has been accused of a crime in Oklahoma, it’s important to understand the legal tools available to you.
 The statute of limitations is one such tool that can be used to your advantage.
 At the Tulsa Criminal Defense Law Firm, our experienced criminal defense lawyers are here to help you navigate the legal system and build a strong defense.

-Call the Tulsa Criminal Defense Law Firm today at 918-256-3400 to schedule a free consultation and learn more about how we can help you with your criminal defense case.
+Call the Tulsa Criminal Defense Law Firm today at 918-256-3400 to schedule a low-cost initial strategy session and learn more about how we can help you with your criminal defense case.